Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

 At $\Delta\mu \sim t^{2}/g$, a transition to a paramagnetic ordered phase occurs, characterized by

 The one and two-point functions of $\sigma^{y}$ are zero in this ground state.
 In the intermediate regime, i.e. finite $g$ or non-zero $t$, both the antiferromagnetic and paramagnetic ordering compete against each other.
-For large enough $\Delta \mu \sim t_{\bot}$, this intermediate phase can be tuned away completely.} \\

-We test this numerically with DMRG, by extracting the spin and spin-spin correlation functions from on the GS.
+For large enough $\Delta \mu \sim t_{\bot}$, this intermediate phase can be tuned away completely.
+We test this numerically with DMRG, by extracting the spin and spin-spin correlation functions from the GS.
 We find that up to a threshold interaction $g_{crit}$ both a $\sigma^{y}_{j}\sigma^{y}_{j+1}$ and $\sigma^{x}$ ordering builds up, \emph{cf.} figure \ref{fig:xandyspins}.
 However, after crossing $g_{crit}$, the $\sigma^{y}\sigma^{y}$ correlations decay quickly to zero and only the ordering in $\sigma^{x}$ direction rapidly emerges.
 This is precisely the behaviour predicted from the low-energy effective Hamiltonian \eqref{EffHam_lowE_high_g}. \\

 If we take $g > 0$, then we expect the transition from the Mott insulating MI-AF (y-ordered) to the \emph{paramagnetic} phase (x-ordered) to be a second-order phase transition.
 For this transition a power-law behaviour for the $\langle\sigma^{y}_{j}\sigma^{y}_{j+1}\rangle$ correlation function is expected, whilst $\langle\sigma^{x}\rangle$ should be continuous as a function of $g$ \cite{Pfeuty}.
 Similar arguments can be made for $g< 0$ and the MI-F phase.
 A more in-depth numerical analysis of this transition is necessary and may be done at a later stage, for example when investigating the role of Mott-physics for strongly interacting wire structures.